 Proactive Management for Risk Identification

 A common method to identify risk is to conduct the Brainstorming sessions”.
-Proper flow of ideas from all levels of management can help to tackle such risks.
+A proper flow of ideas from all management levels can help tackle such risks.

 Audit on the Basis of Risk